leaser019/PlantVsZombie/README.md

 * Java runtime installed
 ### How to play the game:

-* Just download the SnakeGame.jar file
+* Just download the PlantsVsZombies.jar file
 * Run it
-* Start playing with the arrows keys.
+* Start playing with when you click adventure.
-* If you lose, just close it and re-open it (I will add a restart button possibly)
+* If you lose, click on GameWinner or GameOver pannel the game will restart.

+## Feature